abjawed/abjawed/README.md

 ### Hi there 👋

-I am Jawed, an Integration Engineer with extensive experience in various languages and Middleware Integration tools, including Java, Java Webservice (SOAP/REST), DevOps, Mulesoft, and Oracle OSB 11g/12C.
-I have a passion for writing clean and maintainable code.
-Currently, I am learning Data Science using Python.
+I am Jawed, Focused and results-oriented Senior DevOps Engineer and Java Backend Developer with 9 years of expertise in designing and implementing scalable, high-performance applications and CI/CD pipelines.
+Proficient in SOAP/Rest, WSDL, Integration tools/techniques and strong understanding of the Software Development Life Cycle, Continuous Integration, Continuous Deployment, and Continuous Delivery.
+Skilled at providing comprehensive support and maintenance for clients, developing automation tools and services.
+Good communicator with a deep passion for technology and ability to work efficiently both individually and in a team.
+Adept at cloud platforms, containerization, and modern development methodologies and collaborating cross-functional teams and establishing strong relationships with stakeholders to drive user engagement.
 Feel free to connect with me here.

 [![Linkedin Badge](https://img.shields.io/badge/-abjawed-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/abjawed/)](https://www.linkedin.com/in/abjawed/)